js150422/simpleERP/README.md

 ## Features

-### sign up
+### Register

-* sign up : when user success sign up, he need made remind system administrator to change grade and department to use more function on simpleERP.
+* Register : When user register successful, he/she needs to remind system administrator to change job grade and department and then he/she can use the corresponding rank and department functions.

 ![](https://i.imgur.com/RsHcXn9.png)

-### set department and grad Page
+### Set department and job grad

-* only system administrator can use this page.
+* only system administrator can modify this page.
-* change user department and grad.
+* change user department and job grade.
 * change department manager.

 ![](https://i.imgur.com/oh5RTsG.png)